astronomer/docs/software/runtime-image-architecture.md

 Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and required by all Astronomer products.
 It is intended to provide organizations improved functionality, reliability, efficiency, and performance.

-If your organization is using Software version 0.29 or later, you can use Astro Runtime images in your Software Deployments.
-Astro Runtime images include the following features:
+If your organization is using Software version 0.29 or later, you can deploy Astro Runtime images.
+Astro Runtime includes the following features:

 - The `astronomer-providers` package.
 This package is an open source collection of Apache Airflow providers and modules that is maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
 - Airflow UI improvements.
 For example, showing the Deployment Docker image tag in the footer of all UI pages.